 The purpose for this step is to gain familiarity with attaching the servo horn, as the next step will involve more precise positioning of this piece.

-Power on the robot and power it off after the servos have moved to their upright positions.
+Press the buttons accordingly so the servos have moved to their upright positions.

-Adjust the position the servo horns by removing it from the splines and adjusting it.
+Finesse the position the servo horns by removing it from the splines and adjusting it and attaching it back to the splines.
 The position should be such that the servo horns are 10 degrees away from being perpendicular to the lid.
+Ensure the servo horns do not collide with the Neopixel mount.
 See photo for reference.

-Once in the downward position, power off the robot.
 Ensure that the servo arms do not collide with the Neopixel mount or the lid.
+Try to get both sides as symmetrical as possible, however, sometimes it might be off by about 5 degrees.

-Repeat these two steps until there are no collisions and that both sides are approximately symmetrical.
+Repeat these two steps until there are no collisions and both sides are approximately symmetrical.

 Once the positioning is correct, fasten the servo horn axel screws through the servo arm into the servo motor.